 Folk beliefs, shamanism, and witchcraft form the religious thoughts of the Achuar people.
 They believe in a form of karma, they feel some type of a spiritual connection and sense of duty to the game animals and nature, and they practice enhanced dreams and 'soul journeys' by imbibing hallucinogenic drinks.
 They rely upon an omen system in order to prepare to hunt game by seeking to have the dreams and/or hallucinations that will foretell their future success.

 Self-control is a highly valued character trait in Achuar beliefs.
 Men exercise discipline and will-power in their homes.
 Examples of self-control would be avoiding gluttony, abstaining from sleep, and respectfully conserving household materials.
 Another form of self-control is managing their expressions and attitudes, especially in front of visitors.
 Avoiding eye contact and covering the mouth when speaking are considered crucial for displaying self-control.

 The Achuar bury their dead by placing the deceased in a hollowed-out log, resembling a canoe.
 During the funeral of a head of household, the canoe is buried in the middle of the house to symbolize the continuing presence of the late figure.
 One spiritual belief of the Achuar regarding death is the role of the remaining body parts of the dead body.
 These limbs are believed to acquire a life of their own and assume the bodies of certain animals.

-Even though there are Achuar Jivaro Christians, many Achuar Jivaro still practice witchcraft and superstitious rituals.
+Even though there are Achuar Jivaro Christians, many Achuar Jivaro still practice witchcraft.
 They need to be reached by missionaries who can bring them the Word of God.
 Education in hygiene, farming, social order, and the value of medicines would likely be beneficial to this people.